expede/awesome-culture/README.md

 This is an ever-evolving list, and thus a continual work in progress.
 Feel free to contribute!
 Please follow the [pull request](https://help.github.com/articles/using-pull-requests/) model ;)

-NB: _There will be duplicates!_ If a resource falls under two categories, it will be placed under each section.
+NB: _There will be duplicates!_ If a resource falls under multiple categories, it will be placed under each section.

 # Manifestos
 - [Here's to the crazy ones (Apple)](https://www.youtube.com/watch?v=8rwsuXHA7RA)